tjj9020/kinable/PROJECT_PLAN.md

         *   Modify the `ChatService` (or its Step Function workflow) to broadcast messages to connected clients of a given profile/family after AI response and moderation.
         *   Update client applications (Parent and Child) to establish WebSocket connections and send/receive chat messages via WebSockets.
     *   **Multi-Region Consideration**: API Gateway WebSocket APIs are regional.
 Connection management (e.g., connection ID table) must be regional.
 Message broadcasting should occur within the user's region.
-    *   **Definition of Done**: Chat messages are delivered in real-time via WebSockets to appropriate clients.
-Connection handling is robust.
+    *   **Definition of Done**:
+        * Chat messages are delivered in real-time via actual WebSockets to appropriate clients.
+        * Connection handling is robust with real connection tracking in DynamoDB.
+        * Regional isolation is maintained with proper failover capability.
     *   **Commit Point**: After WebSocket API and client integration.

 ---